The exercise bike market might be crowded, but there’s no disputing how the market is dominated by Peloton Bike and NordicTrack S22i.

 - Dual water bottle holders

-At first glance, the Peloton “spin bike” appears to be lighter and sleeker-looking than most competitor products within the same class, including the NordicTrack.
+At first glance, the Peloton “spin bike” appears to be lighter and sleeker-looking than most competitor products within the same class, including the NordicTrack S22i.

-The indoor bike is fitted with a 21.5-inch screen that allows you to enjoy live classes with professional trainers from the comfort of your home.
+The indoor bike is fitted with a 21.5-inch screen that allows you to enjoy live spin classes with professional trainers from the comfort of your home.
 There’s a wide variety of classes for you to choose from, so you’re not stuck repeating the same workout routine.
+Load up the Peloton app on your phone for hundreds of different types of workouts.

 Bear in mind that there’s a ‘Bike+’ variant of the Peloton, which differs from the standard version by boasting a larger 23.8-inch screen.